TLCTC

 }

-Note: `x_` prefix denotes custom properties according to STIX 2.1 conventions.
+The x_ prefix denotes custom properties according to STIX 2.1 conventions.
+All TLCTC-specific fields use this prefix for compatibility.

 STIX Attack Sequence Object (Custom Object Example)